RubyLearning/blog/content/post/2015/03/11/Ruby_Wizardry.md

 journey is celebrated, and additional references are presented right there to continue this journey with other resources.
 There is no, "OK, what can I do now?
 Because that was fun!"
 You have the additional steps laid out.
-But it is up to you to choose your direction.
+No, it is just "That was fun, let's continue!"

 He has a coding style that he adheres to throughout the book, this makes the learning simpler as you aren't questioning why things have changed.